North County Transit District: SPRINTER hybrid rail

-COASTER Commuter Rail
+COASTER commuter rail

 The COASTER is a 41 mi commuter rail service that runs north and south between Oceanside and Santa Fe Depot in Downtown San Diego.
 A total of 126 trains run every week, with expanded service offered in the spring and summer and additional trains scheduled for special events as needed.

 The COASTER's first day of service was February 27, 1995.
 The annual ridership is 1.7 million people, with an average weekday ridership of 5,700 people in 2015.
-The COASTER route serves 8 stations on its route, including the termini at Oceanside and Santa Fe Depot in Downtown San Diego.
+The COASTER route serves 8 stations on its route, including the termini at Oceanside and Santa Fe Depot in downtown San Diego.
 Currently, COASTER equipment consists of 7 locomotives and 28 bi-level coaches.

 The North County Transit District owns and maintains two rail yards for their COASTER commuter rail service.
-The first yard is the main maintenance and servicing facility located north of Oceanside at Stuart Mesa on Camp Pendleton, and it is shared with Metrolink and the Pacific Sun Railroad.
-The second yard is shared with the San Diego Trolley at 12th & Imperial in Centre City San Diego; this rail yard stores trainsets during mid-days until they're ready to be used again for northbound services.
+The first yard is the main maintenance and servicing facility located north of Oceanside at Stuart Mesa on Camp Pendleton, and it is shared with Metrolink and the BNSF Railway's local freight trains (formerly the Pacific Sun Railroad).
+The second yard is shared with the San Diego Trolley at 12th & Imperial Transit Center in Downtown San Diego; this rail yard stores trainsets during mid-days until they're ready to be used again for northbound services.

-LIFT Paratransit Service
+LIFT paratransit service

 LIFT vehicles provide origin-to-destination service for people with disabilities who are unable to use BREEZE buses due to their disability and have been certified for eligibility, as required by the Americans with Disabilities Act of 1990.
 Service is available for trips within ¾ mile of fixed bus routes.

 The LIFT's first day of service was January 1, 1993.
 The American Logistics Company operates the LIFT.

-FLEX On-Demand Service
+FLEX on-demand service

 FLEX is an on-demand service in parts of southwest Carlsbad and Ramona, where BREEZE service is not available.
 FLEX vehicles take passengers anywhere within the FLEX zone or to the nearest transfer point on the BREEZE, COASTER, or SPRINTER.
 The American Logistics Company operates the FLEX service.

+COASTER Connection

+On June 10, 2024, NCTD launched five new weekday-only FLEX routes, known as the COASTER Connection.
+These routes connect the COASTER's Sorrento Valley station with nearby destinations.
+Four of the routes replace the MTS's Sorrento Valley COASTER Connection (SVCC) routes, while a fifth (route 471) is a newly established route.